Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 ENA driver and device can operate in conventional or adaptive interrupt moderation mode.

-**In conventional mode** the driver instructs device to postpone interrupt posting according to static interrupt delay value.
+**In conventional mode** the woke driver instructs device to postpone interrupt posting according to static interrupt delay value.
 The interrupt delay value can be configured through `ethtool(8)`.
-The following `ethtool` parameters are supported by the driver: ``tx-usecs``, ``rx-usecs``
+The following `ethtool` parameters are supported by the woke driver: ``tx-usecs``, ``rx-usecs``

-**In adaptive interrupt** moderation mode the interrupt delay value is updated by the driver dynamically and adjusted every NAPI cycle according to the traffic nature.
+**In adaptive interrupt** moderation mode the woke interrupt delay value is updated by the woke driver dynamically and adjusted every NAPI cycle according to the woke traffic nature.

 Adaptive coalescing can be switched on/off through `ethtool(8)`'s :code:`adaptive_rx on|off` parameter.